SmartMeshFoundation/Photon/docs/contract_spec.md

 >After Alice and Bob have done quite a lot of transfers, Alice wishes to stop transfers and plans to close the channel.
 So, Alice determines to call `closeChannel` to this channel.
 In order to avoid losing tokens, Alice must update the newest BalanceProof from Bob upto the main chain to keep a record.

 #### Update non-closing participant balance proof
 To update BalanceProof from Non-Closing Participant, and this function can be called only after channel is closed.
 Only channel participants can invoke this function, and within settletimeout window it can be invoked multiple times.
-The aim is to update balance proof of non-closing  participant without SmartRaiden Monitoring Service.
+The aim is to update balance proof of non-closing  participant without Photon Monitoring Service.

 ```soldity
 function updateBalanceProof(address partner, uint256 transferred_amount, bytes32 locksroot, uint64 nonce, bytes32 additional_hash, bytes partner_signature) public